cjbruin23/sandbox/angular-sanbox/README.md

 ## Entry Point

 The App component is the entry point for the application, and should contain routing and descriptions of all the other components and what they are trying to achieve.

+## Blog

+There is also a blog of writings that I have made to teach/learn new concepts